Saksham1295/NodeJs/README.md

 Title -: World Development Indicators - Urbanisation

 Code to convert CSV to JSON using JavaScript.
 D3 Implementation of the Json file.
 HTML files may run normally on mozilla firefox, but for best results run the html files by hoisting a server.
+Json files will be created when you run the Urbanisation.js file.

 There are 5 html and 2 js buit inside
 HTML -: